 But it’s not for the reason you might think.
 I’m not Mormon… or really, any particular religion for that matter.
 No, my reason is very different for wanting to dress “modestly” (that’s the big word in Mormon fashion – modest style).
 For one, attaining a certain age and becoming a mom (in close succession) caused me to give a bit more thought to dressing appropriately.
 But also, I made some lifestyle choices in my early to mid 30s that require me to cover up, pretty considerably, in my work attire.

 To put it plainly: I’m a hella tattooed mama.
 I have spent more than 100 hours under the gun (stopped counting at 100… it’s likely quite a bit more than that, but I honestly have no idea).
-I haven’t been tattooed in years, but I still love and have absolutely zero regrets about my forever art collection.
+I got most of my art years ago, but I still love and have absolutely zero regrets about my forever art collection.
 I wear my artwork proudly, though privately.
 Becoming and being this heavily inked both contributed to, and perfectly express, who I am on the inside.

 But that said, I also work in a fairly conservative, corporate field.
 I was a career PR pro long before I was tattooed like a sailor.
 And you know what?
 My career also contributed to, and perfectly expresses, who I am on the inside.
 That was a huge revelation for me in my 30s: at first I felt like my tattoos were a way to secretly rebel against my corporate day job, but they’re not.
 They are just one side of me – just as my 8 to 5, career-focused side is a facet of me, but not the whole me.
 And boy, did becoming a mommy make me aware of that fact!